-5 'Attainment 8 measures the average achievement of pupils in up to 8 qualifications including English (double weighted if both language and literature are taken), maths (double weighted), three further qualifications that count in the English Baccalaureate (EBacc) and three further qualifications that can be GCSE qualifications (including EBacc subjects) or any other non-GCSE qualifications on the DfE approved list' (DfE 2018).
 In 2019, the DfE started to gather data on the education outcomes (measured through academic attainment) and the progress of previously looked-after children who left care through placement or an adoption, a child arrangements order, or a special guardianship order.

 Across all attainment measures at Key Stage 4, children who left care through an adoption, SGO or CAO achieve better than looked-after children and children in need but less well than non-looked after children in 2019.
+The average Attainment 8 score for children who left

+&lt;sup>5 'Attainment 8 measures the average achievement of pupils in up to 8 qualifications including English (double weighted if both language and literature are taken), maths (double weighted), three further qualifications that count in the English Baccalaureate (EBacc) and three further qualifications that can be GCSE qualifications (including EBacc subjects) or any other non-GCSE qualifications on the DfE approved list' (DfE 2018).

-The average Attainment 8 score for children who left care through an adoption, SGO or CAO was 30.9 compared to 19.1 for looked-after children, 44.6 for non-looked after children and 19.2 for children in need (DfE 2020b).6 Prevalence of SEN DfE data also shows that looked-after children are almost four times more likely to have a SEN than all children.
+care through an adoption, SGO or CAO was 30.9 compared to 19.1 for looked-after children, 44.6 for non-looked after children and 19.2 for children in need (DfE 2020b).

+Prevalence of SEN

+DfE data also shows that looked-after children are almost four times more likely to have a SEN than all children.
 55% of looked-after children are classed as having SEN, compared with 15% of non-looked after children (DfE 2020b).

 The DfE also provides information on the primary type of special educational need for those with SEN support.
 The data shows that social, emotional and mental health (SEMH) is the most prevalent type of need, covering 46% for looked-after children with SEN support.
 This is in contrast to the child population as a whole, where this is the primary need for only 18% of those with SEN support (DfE 2020b).

 There is currently limited evidence on how looked-after children, and children in need, compare to children with similar characteristics that are not looked after.

-Children previously in private law proceedings We have no national data related to the attainment of children subject to private law proceedings in both England and Wales.
+Children previously in private law proceedings

+We have no national data related to the attainment of children subject to private law proceedings in both England and Wales.
 However, the MoJ WATCh tool provides an overview of the difference in SEN incidence from the school census population.

 Echoing the data provided by the DfE, SEMH is over-represented among children in the family justice system, both in public law (22 percentage points higher than the 2014 census) and private law (8 percentage points higher).
 By contrast children with autistic spectrum disorder (ASD) are under-represented (MoJ 2018).

+Wales

-Wales According to recent data, there is a wide educational attainment gap between looked-after children, children needing care and support, and all pupils in Wales.
-As Figure 12 shows, this begins at the foundation phase and becomes even more pronounced at Key Stage 4 (Welsh Government 2020).
-6 'Progress 8 aims to capture the progress a pupil makes from the end of Key Stage 2 to the end of Key Stage 4.
+According to recent data, there is a wide educational attainment gap between looked-after children, children needing care and support, and all pupils in Wales.
+As Figure 11 shows, this begins at the foundation phase and becomes even more pronounced at Key Stage 4 (Welsh Government 2020).

+&lt;sup>6 'Progress 8 aims to capture the progress a pupil makes from the end of Key Stage 2 to the end of Key Stage 4.
 It compares pupils' achievement - their Attainment 8 score - with the average Attainment 8 score of all pupils nationally who had a similar starting point (or 'prior attainment'), calculated using assessment results from the end of primary school.'
 (DfE 2018).

-Figure 12: Percentage of students reaching expected standards at key stages and key stage 4 percentage that achieved level 2, Wales, 2019 (Welsh Government 2020) Are children mentally and physically healthy?
+Figure 11: Percentage of students reaching expected standards at key stages and key stage 4 percentage that achieved level 2, Wales, 2019 (Welsh Government 2020)

+Are children mentally and physically healthy?